 - “Implementation testing team” to test the ‘implementation project’ with dynamic and customized functionalities.

 When a feature and functionality is customized as per the customer requirements, the modified impact will be on multiple modules and systems.
 The testing team should capture each and every change and the related impact for the complete traceability.

 ERP companies have a dedicated testing force to test their ERP systems.
 Testing such a large system requires the test execution to be “automated”.
-Depends upon the requirements, the ERP companies design their automated testing framework and set up their testing infrastructure.
+Depending upon the requirements, the ERP companies design their automated testing framework and set up their testing infrastructure.

 Automated testing is suggested for ERP testing as manual testing requires a lot of time to complete one round of testing.
 It is evident, that without testing each and every component of a system and ensuring 100% quality, ERP implementation fails.

 Below is the list of different types of ERP testing as most of the ERP systems are being built in an SOA (Service Oriented Architecture).

 - Functional testing